rehresman/supersonicACCELERATOR/readme.md

 No.  There is no on-screen interface by design.

 ### How can I record the output?
 Recording begins automatically when you turn on the MS-20ic controller.
 Recording ends and is saved when you turn off the MS-20ic Controller.
+Find the recording in the `recording/` directory.
+It will be called `supersonicACCELERATOR.wav`.

 ### My recording is blank.
 The order in which you run the code and turn on the MS-20ic controller matters.
 The code should be running before and after the MS-20ic controller is turned on and off.
 Furthermore, if you turn the controller off and then on again, a new recording will NOT be made.
 Currently you need to restart the code to make a new recording, though I may update this as time goes on.